MicrosoftDocs/Hololens/hololens/hololens-multiple-users.md

 1. After you finish setup, make sure that the account settings (Settings > Accounts) include **Other users**.

 > [!NOTE]
-> If your device was not set up with an Azure AD account it need to be either [reset or reflashed](hololens-recovery.md) and set up properly.
+> If your device was not set up with an Azure AD account it needs to be either [reset or reflashed](hololens-recovery.md) and set up properly.

 To use HoloLens, each user follows these steps: